0 Part Course |

 Model Design

-• the importance of the logic flow through the model;
+• Importance of model logic flow

-• the layout of the individual worksheets;
+• Layout of individual worksheets

 Modelling Best Practice